tlang0/wstbot/README.md

 Installation
 ------------

-* Edit wstbot.conf.EXAMPLE and rename it to wstbot.conf.
+1. Edit wstbot.conf.EXAMPLE and rename it to wstbot.conf.
-* Rename data/regex.yaml.EXAMPLE to data/regex.yaml (and add some sites if you want to).
+2. Rename data/regex.yaml.EXAMPLE to data/regex.yaml (and add some sites if you want to).
-* Modules may have their own setup scripts.
-Run this to execute all of them:
+3. Modules may have their own setup scripts.
+Run ``python3 setup.py`` to execute all of them.

-    python3 setup.py

 Usage
 -----